+Under Renee’s leadership, Rainbow experienced a re-visioning and a huge expansion, which started with a revised academic program.
 Renee knew that she was hired to maintain all that is magical about Rainbow, while building a cohesive P-8 curriculum that is academically excellent and allows all types of learners to soar.
-During her tenure, she has worked hard to build a faculty that she calls the dream team: “The character and skill of our faculty astounds me.
-It has been gratifying to work with them in building our new academic program that is an innovative balance between rigor and harmony with child development.
-We have exceeded my expectations — our academic program is, in my view, the finest in the region.
+During her tenure she built a faculty that she calls the dream team: “The character and skill of our faculty astounds me.
+It has been gratifying to work with them in building the academic program that is an innovative balance between rigor and harmony with child development.
+We have exceeded my expectations — our academic program is, in my view, the finest in the region, and incredibly inclusive.
 Rainbow students should be accepted into any program they apply for and able to pursue all their life dreams.”

 Prior to joining RCS, Renee founded and directed Paradox Valley School, a charter school in southwestern Colorado.
 During her eight-year tenure, Paradox Valley School won numerous national and state awards for excellence in teaching, student academic achievement and in the arts.
 When her family chose to move to a more populated area, Renee was captivated by Rainbow’s holistic curriculum.
 To read more about Renee’s previous educational experience and her journey to Asheville, please read the Mountain Xpress feature article “From Hawaii to Paradox to Haywood Road“ published in 2007.

-When Renee is not serving her larger school family, she savors the opportunity to spend time with her husband and three children.
-Her oldest daughter is working in the Philadelphia School District after graduating from Kenyon College, and her youngest daughter is in college in Minneapolis and working for the Minnesota Opera.
-Geronimo, her youngest is a sophomore at Carolina Day School.
+When Renee is not serving her larger school family, she savors the opportunity to spend time with her husband and three adult children.
+Her oldest daughter is an organic farmer and manages a food co-op in Colorado.
+Her youngest daughter attends college at UNC-Asheville, and her son is a student at Chapel Hill.
 Renee is personally committed to social justice, peace, and environmental sustainability, and works toward these causes with her family.
 She was awarded by the mayor of Asheville the Strive Not to Drive Leadership Award and was Person of the Week on WLOS.
 She and her husband relish quiet moments on the river.

 You can reach her at: Renee.Owen@rainbowlearning.org.